Lower GI bleeding; GI bleeding; Upper GI bleeding; Hematochezia

 - Blood clotting tests

-- Capsule endoscopy (camera pill that is swallowed to look at the small intestine)
+- Capsule endoscopy (camera shaped like a pill that is swallowed to look at the small intestine)

 - Complete blood count (CBC), clotting tests, platelet count, and other laboratory tests